culturecreates/footlight-app/README.md

 This is the frontend for footlight admin application.

-This is a creat react app project.
+This is a create react app project.

 ## Available Scripts